 Graduates should arrive no later than 4:15 p.m.

-Yes, degree candidates from the Tippie College of Business are invited to attend!
-We do ask that graduates with physical disabilities who plan to participate in the ceremony call 335–0296 to make any necessary arrangements, by May 10th.
+We do ask that graduates with physical disabilities who plan to participate in the ceremony call Graduation Analysis at 335–0228 to make necessary arrangements, no later than May 9th.

 What should I wear?
 Where can I buy cap and gown?

-All graduates are required to wear a black gown and black cap with a blue tassel.
+All graduates are required to wear a black gown and black cap with a sapphire blue tassel.

 Apparel should be purchased at the University Book Store, Old Capitol Mall, 201 S. Clinton Street, Iowa City:

-If you are an Iowa resident, please add 7% sales tax ($24.08).
+If you are an Iowa resident, please add 6% sales tax ($24.12).
+Mail in orders must arrive at the bookstore no later than May 1st.
 Include a note stating your height, cap size (one size fits all or XL) and degree to be received.
 Orders will be available for pickup at the Book Store table at Carver Hawkeye Arena prior to the start of the ceremony.

-Degree candidates planning to wear academic apparel obtained from any other source should contact Commencements at 335–0296.
-Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 10th, if you would like for us to arrange for seating for you at this ceremony.
+Degree candidates planning to wear academic apparel obtained from any other source should contact Graduation Analysis at 335–0228.
+Seating at commencement ceremonies is based on apparel sales, so let us know if you are borrowing apparel and plan to attend, no later than May 1st, if you would like for us to arrange for seating for you at this ceremony.

 Men are expected to wear ties although jackets are not required.
 Flowers are not worn on gowns or carried in hand.
 Caps or gowns decorated with inappropriate messages will not be permitted.
 We also caution graduates regarding their choice of footwear, as the stairs and floor covering at the arena may be difficult to navigate.
 Wearing high heeled footwear is not advised.